AbhinavJhanwar/object-detection-classification/tag2text-RAM/README.md

 https://arxiv.org/pdf/2303.05657.pdf
 <br>It consists of 3 modules-
 1. Image tagging- it uses a Vision Transformer (ViT) based image encoder pre-trained using DINO architecture on ImageNet or Swin Transformer model trained on ImageNet to generates image encoding then generates tags (semantically rich text) for the image using a transfomer based decoder.
 2. Image tag text generation (image captioning)- using given tags embedding and image encoding, it utilizes transformer (encoder and decoder) architecture to generate image caption or image text, which is the final output.
-At the time of training it uses tag parsed from the given text using text semantics while at the time of inference these tags are provided by module 1 and are matched with image to generate final image description.
+At the time of training it uses tag parsed from the given text using text semantics while at the time of inference these tags are provided by module 1 or by user to generate more relevant output and are combined with image encoding to generate final image text.
-3. Image text alignment- determines whether given text (tags) and generated text caption and image are aligned or not in a semantic space.
+3. Image text alignment- used during training to determine whether generated image text caption and image encoding are aligned or not in a semantic space and accordingly passes feedback to optimize the image tag text generation in module 2.
 Overall using image tags from module 1 and image encoding, it generates image caption in module 2 and then using module 3 evaluates the result by calculating Image-Text Contrastive Loss (ITC) i.e. cosine similarity and Image-Text Matching Loss (ITM).<br>
 <br>The image features also interact with tags by the cross-attention layers in the module 1 & 2.
-<br>At the time of inference along with the tags from module 1, user can input his own tags to get relevant caption.
 ![image](https://github.com/user-attachments/assets/389789f8-1eb3-44ec-adba-710d23d04d46)
 ![image](https://github.com/user-attachments/assets/a1cc00e7-936c-446e-8610-9f2b251dd61b)